Aalto5G/pptk/README.md

 than other data plane wrappers like OpenDataPlane (ODP).

 LDP aims to mainly offer a lighterweight alternative to ODP.
-Packet reception does not require allocating memory in LDP, which is the main benefit of LDP over ODP.
-Instead, packets are invalidated the next time a packet burst is received or the next time information is synchronized with the kernel by polling on the file descriptor.
-This means the packet input areas belonging to the network interface card in netmap can be used.
+Packet reception does not require allocating memory in LDP when used with netmap, because packets point to the NIC ring memory.
+Packet memory however must be explicitly released after packets are no longer needed, and this release of packet memory must happen in exactly the same order in which packets were obtained.

 # Prerequisites